 The UCSF School of Nursing offers programs to meet the needs and interests of a diverse student population.
-From our nursing entry program to our Master of Science Program, Doctor of Nursing Practice (DNP) and PhD programs, we're here to help you advance your nursing career and change health care for the better.
+We're here to help you advance your nursing career and change health care for the better.